seanox/aspect-js/manual/en/reactive.md

 update individual consuming HTML elements, which must be taken into account especially when expressions use temporary variables, such as those used in the attribute `iterate`, which is already taken into account automatically.

-Another particularity concerns the use of the proxy object.
-For the logical separation of data objects and view, Reactive itself uses proxies, so that the data objects do not have to be enriched with the mechanisms for the view.
-When assigning objects, to a data object used with Reactive, the original objects are always used.
-Therefore, adding proxies to existing object layers later has no effect.
-In order to use proxies, they must be set up before using Reactive.

 - - -